lmfit/uncertainties/doc/user_guide.rst

 When lineary uncertainty propagation is valid then, for example, if the input random variables are normally disributed, then the output random variables will also be normally distributed.
+This justifies the reduction of the probability distribution to just two numbrers, the mean and standard deviation.
-But, whe linear uncertainty propagation breaks down, the probability distributions are transformed in non-trivial ways.
+However, when linear uncertainty propagation breaks down, the probability distributions are transformed in non-trivial ways.

 Even more accurate uncertainty propagation calculations can be made ussing Monte-Carlo